eclipselabs/mongodb-jdbc-driver/README.md

 # mongo-jdbc
 JDBC channel for MongoDB.
 While this driver mostly adheres to the JDBC ways of connections, statements and resultsets, note that this driver does not translate to/from SQL.
 It uses Mongo's query format instead.
+You have the option to choose between browsing result sets using the JDBC API or directly get the underlying document and operate on it.

 Example:

 	MongodbConnection conn = new MongodbConnection("jdbc:mongodb://localhost/mydb", null);